luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 ### Part 1

-Running part one of our experiment took a total of 36 prompts (6 prompts for the 6 prompt lengths), each executed 30 times, resulting in1080 total response generations.
+Running part one of our experiment took a total of 36 prompts (6 prompts for the 6 prompt lengths), each executed 30 times, resulting in 1080 total response generations.

 In the plot below, we can see the average energy consumption of the LLM for each prompt length.
 The main difference we can see is that the spread of the energy consumption for the 5-word prompts is much bigger than the 10-word prompts.